emsec/hal/README.md

 ```

 ## Benchmarks
-A benchmark suite with modern open source hardware designs for ASICs and FPGAs can be found here: [repository](https://github.com/emsec/hal-benchmarks)
+A benchmark suite with modern open-source hardware designs for ASICs and FPGAs can be found here: [hal-benchmarks](https://github.com/emsec/hal-benchmarks)

 ## Contributing

-You are very welcome to contribute to the development of HAL.
+You are welcome to contribute to the development of HAL.
 Feel free to submit a new pull request via github.
 Please consider running the static checks + clang format before that.
 You can also install these checks as git hooks before any commit.

 ### Run static checks and clang format locally
 To install clang-format hook install [git-hooks](https://github.com/icefox/git-hooks) and run: